TABLE OF CONTENTS

-Ever wondered about some Cannabis Plant Defoliation Techniques?
+Ever wondered about some cannabis plant defoliation techniques to make your yields greater?
 Defoliating your plants is the process of removing leaves to allow more light and airflow to reach your buds.
 Not only does defoliation promote growth and boost your yields, but it also helps prevent diseases like powdery mildew (PM).

 It can even help prevent the development of pests like mites.
 While it might seem counter-intuitive, getting rid of plant matter at specific points in your plant’s life cycle will actually lead to more weight when you harvest.

-Defoliating is also called “de-fanning” because it involves removing your fan leaves.
+Defoliating is also called de-fanning because it involves removing your fan leaves.
 When you remove fan leaves from your plants, you want to make sure you have ample light penetration through your canopy.
-Don’t be afraid to go “too hard” when defoliating your marijuana plants.
+Don’t be afraid to go hard when defoliating your marijuana plants.
 They actually like it.
 You’ll see that within a few days of defoliation that your plants are taller, your buds are developing faster, and your plant is healthy.

 There are a couple reasons to defoliate your cannabis plants.
 Defoliating your plants will help you minimize LARF, or underdeveloped buds that don’t get enough light or air.
 In addition, defoliating sends hormonal signals to your plant to make it grow bigger and heavier.

 Plants have three main hormones that control growth: auxins, gibberellins, and cytokines.
 These hormones are growth regulators that affect the size and density of your buds.
 When you defoliate your plants, you’re trying to manipulate these hormones to get the biggest and heaviest yields.